dta-labs/biomarkers/README.md

-***Identification of biomarkers for the diagnosis and prognosis of type 2 diabetes based-on gut microbiota and Machine Learning***
+***Identification of biomarkers for the diagnosis and prognosis of MetS-related deseases based-on gut microbiota and Machine Learning***

 **Description of problem to be solved**:
 The metabolic syndrome (*MetS*) is known to substantially reduce the quality of life.
 MetS is associated with a high incidence of non-communicable diseases such as type 2 diabetes mellitus, cardiovascular diseases, cancer, among others.
 Multiple investigations focus the early diagnosis of *MetS* and its possible evolution in the patient on the basis of gene expression and clinical parameters.